COSMIIC-Inc/Documentation-Source/docs/Welcome.md

 ### What We Do

-We are establishing and sustaining an open source, modular network of active implantable devices for use in fundamental neuroscience, animal, and early feasibility human research.
-Our open source concept includes all aspects of the implantable system that are necessary for pre-clinical and human use:  hardware, software, mechanical components, test documents, regulatory documents, and instruction manuals.
+We are establishing and sustaining an open source ecosystem of users and resources surrounding a unique modular active implantable device for use in fundamental neuroscience, animal, and early feasibility human research.

-The COSMIIC concept is based on an existing platform implantable system, the Networked Neuroprosthetic (NNP) System, which was invented and developed at Case Western Reserve University by the investigative team.
-The first incarnation of the NNP System has already been developed with success demonstrated by an early feasibility human study, providing a strong existence-proof of the basic concept.
-Our goal with establishing COSMIIC is to make this system available to the entire research community in an open source, collaborative environment.
+The COSMIIC System is based on the Networked Neuroprosthetic (NNP) System, which was invented at Case Western Reserve University.
+Under the NNP namesake, the system has demonstrated success in an early feasibility human study for restoring hand grasp function in individuals with spinal cord injury.
+The goal of the COSMIIC effort is to make this system available to the entire neuromodulation research community in an open and collaborative environment.
+Our open source concept includes all aspects of the implantable system that are necessary for pre-clinical and human use--hardware, software, mechanical components, test documents, and regulatory documents--with the hope that access leads to more human therapies.

 Catch up with our most recent poster: :file_folder: **[COSMIIC Overview October 2024.pdf](./img/cosmiic-poster-2025.pdf)**